NannyML/nannyml/docs/tutorials/detecting_data_drift/univariate_drift_detection.rst

 If needed further investigation can be performed as to why our population characteristics have changed the way they did.
 This is an ad-hoc investigating that is not covered by NannyML.

-The `Performance Estimation`_ functionality of NannyML can help provide estimates of the impact of the observed changes to Model Performance.
+The :ref:`Performance Estimation<performance-estimation>` functionality of NannyML can help provide estimates of the impact of the observed changes to Model Performance.